 example), you may need to go a bit slower than someone who was healthy before

 his or her stroke.

-When you are ready for more intense therapy,
+When you are ready to leave the hospital,

 your treatment may continue at a rehab facility.
 This may be in another part of